There are many young SaaS rebranders out there that have found themselves in a position similar to this:

 Your team members are close to the action, they talk to customers and they often have insights into the product and customer base that someone who isn’t as close to the “ground floor” doesn’t necessarily have.
 You may want to survey your team, hold focus groups or even sit down with team members one-on-one.
 Bigger companies often use a strategy of having SMEs (subject matter experts) within each team to represent their ideas to the company and keep team members in the loop with what’s happening.

-Rebranding can be a big exercise and it needs a considerable commitment of time and resources.
+A rebranding of SaaS applications can be a big exercise and it needs a considerable commitment of time and resources.
 Do you have the capacity to commit to that from your internal resources, or, do you need to consider bringing in help?

 #5.
 Incorporate customer feedback